Beliavsky/Fortran-code-on-GitHub/README.md

 [Yet Another Particle Simulation (YAPS)](https://github.com/Daniel-Harrington/YAPS): high-performance astrophysics simulation modeling black hole migration resulting from the merger of a large host galaxy with a smaller galaxy, by Daniel Harrington et al. The simulation uses CUDA acceleration and Fourier transforms to compute gravitational interactions between 100 million particles, including two supermassive black holes (SMBHs).

+## Automatic Differentiation
+[AD_dnSVM](https://github.com/lauvergn/AD_dnSVM): Fortran Automatic Differentiation tool using forward mode for scalars (S), Vectors (V) and Matrices (M), by David Lauvergnat.
+It has no limit in terms of the number of independent variables (this number is defined at runtime) and can compute up to third derivatives.

+[adjac](https://github.com/pv/adjac): automatic differentiation for generating sparse Jacobians, using Fortran 95 and operator overloading, by Pauli Virtanen

+[Audito](https://github.com/Michel-Heinz/Audito): automatic differentiation tool for Fortran, by Michel V. Heinz.
+The mathematical operators have been overloaded to work with the newly defined types, which include not only the function value, but also the gradient, Hessian and Laplacian.

+[autodiff](https://github.com/sgeard/autodiff): automatic differentiation for up to 4th derivatives, by Simon Geard

+[Auto-Diff](https://github.com/zoziha/Auto-Diff): implementation in Modern Fortran of backward mode automatic differentiation, by zoziha

+[Dual Number Automatic Differentiation (DNAD)](https://github.com/joddlehod/dnad): update of code from Yu, W. and Blair, M.: "DNAD, a Simple Tool for Automatic Differentiation of Fortran Codes Using Dual Numbers," Computer Physics Communications, vol. 184, 2013, pp. 1446-1452, by oddlehod.
+Related project: [Fortran_DNAD](https://github.com/nickbrady/Fortran_DNAD)

+[fazang](https://github.com/yizhang-yiz/fazang): library for reverse-mode automatic differentiation, inspired by Stan/Math library, by Yi Zhang

+[forwarddiff](https://github.com/Nicholaswogan/forwarddiff): allows for the computation for derivatives, gradients and Jacobians of Fortran subroutines or functions using forward mode automatic differentiation (AD), by Nicholas Wogan, inspired by [DNAD](https://github.com/joddlehod/dnad) and [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)

+[m_ad](https://github.com/octoflar/m_ad): collection of matrix derivative tests for forward and reverse mode algorithmic differentiation, by R. Quast.
+Associated paper: Giles, M. (2008) [Collected matrix derivative results for forward and reverse mode algorithmic differentiation](https://link.springer.com/chapter/10.1007/978-3-540-68942-3_4), Advances in Automatic Differentiation pp 35–44

 ## Benchmarks and Benchmarking
 [Assessment of Programming Languages for Computational Numerical Dynamics](https://github.com/arturofburgos/Assessment-of-Programming-Languages-for-Computational-Numerical-Dynamics): compares different programming languages performance in order to solve CFD and Heat Transfer problems, by arturofburgos